IT’s TIME TO PARTY LIKE IT’S 2019!

 - Ditch the straws.
 Seriously, there is just no need.
-Or if you want to create a VIP atmosphere, buy a set of bamboo straws and reuse.
+Or if you want to create a VIP atmosphere, buy a set of reusable bamboo or stainless straws.

 2. Make time with your kids to fold paper ribbons or make paper or cloth bunting to decorate the party venue.
 Cloth bunting can be reused over and over and is so pretty!